PolymerLabs/indie-catalog/README.md

 ```

 This is making some assumptions about your elements:
-- they are in bower
+- the git repo is accessible
+- running `bower install` in that repo completes successfully
 - they have a demo folder, in `element-name/demo`
 - your element is written using relative paths for the elements it
 depends on, rather than using `bower_components` anywhere.
 See